 Question 1.
 What is a rendition?

-The simplest answer is - a rendition is a form that gives the appraisal district information about the property your business owns.
+The simplest answer is, a rendition is a form that gives the appraisal district information about the property your business owns.
 We use it along with information from similar businesses, to estimate your property's value.
 Information in a rendition is kept confidential; it cannot be disclosed to third parties except in extreme circumstances, such as by court order.

 Question 2.
-What needs to be rendered?
+What is required to be included on the rendition?

-The first is January 1 - All property is valued as of its status on January 1 of the year.
+The first is January 1.
+All property is valued as of its status on January 1st of the year.
 This allows for the fact that property you own, especially inventory, can vary in value during the tax year.
-January 1 is the official appraisal date.
+January 1st is the official appraisal date.

-April 15 - This is the deadline to file your rendition.
+April 15.
+This is the deadline to file your rendition.
 If you mail it to us, the rendition must be postmarked on or before April 15.
 If you bring it in person, it must reach our office before the close of business on April 15.

 Please note that late-filed renditions are subject to penalties.